Human Centered Design

 The HCD process uses unique tools to capture the users’ perspective.
 HCD engages direct participation by constituents early and often in the design cycle.
 Also, the process goes deep rather than broad.
 Instead of looking at averages, which often miss a large portion of the users needs, we look at extremes.

 Through the first stages of this process participants assessed solutions through the desirability lens only, ignoring the lens of feasibility, which is the focus of the DELIVER phase.
-Here is where they would develop a financial model, identify capabilities, plan for growth, create an implementation time line, test with mini pilot projects, and finally evaluate the effectiveness of their project.
+Here is where they will develop a financial model, identify capabilities, plan for growth, create an implementation time line, test with mini pilot projects, and finally evaluate the effectiveness of their project.
 Another goal of the DELIVER phase is to create a plan for on-going learning and iteration so that your solutions can improve and adapt to changing situations.